womanonrails/womanonrails.com/_i18n/en/_posts/2021-08-20-logitech-g915-tkl.md

 lang: en
 ---

 I bought a **Logitech G915 TKL keyboard** at a beginning of the 2021 year.
-This keyboard works pretty well with Windows and Logitech G Hub software.
+This keyboard works pretty well on Windows and Logitech G Hub software.
 There is a ton of ways to customize it.
 It can be fun.
 The problem comes when you cannot normally install G Hub software on your system, like on Ubuntu.
 Since I use the Logitech G915 TKL keyboard for a while with my Ubuntu, I would like to share what I already know about customizing it on Linux.

 First of all, this article is not a review of the Logitech G915 TKL keyboard.
 I won't talk about features, advantages or disadvantages.
 The only thing I will tell is that the Logitech G915 TKL keyboard is a lightspeed, wireless, RGB, mechanical, gaming keyboard with low profile switches.
 I choose the linear type of switches.
 One more note, I did not have any problem with media buttons, game mode, or volume control on Ubuntu.
 Everything works fine.
 The main problem was with the lighting theme.
 It was annoying for me.
 That's all.
 Now let's move to the core of this article - the customization.

-## Defaults
+## Default settings

 The keyboard comes with a default preset RGB theme - a breathing rainbow theme - how I call it.
 It's awesome for the first 15 minutes, but when I tried to do some programming, it was pretty distracting.
 So, I start the search for others possibilities.
-By default, the keyboard has 10 preset themes.
+By default, the G915 TKL keyboard has 10 themes.
 Here you can find the way how to use it:

 - `☀` (brightness button) - cycles through brightness levels
 - `☀ + 1` - the lightning effect: Colorwave (left to right)